Tutorial

 Redis is an open-source, in-memory key-value data store.
 A Redis hash is a data type that represents a mapping between a string field and a string value.
-Hashes can hold many field-value pairs and are designed to not take up much space, making them ideal for representing data objects.
-For example, a hash might represent a customer, and include fields like name
+Hashes can hold many field-value pairs and are designed not to take up much space, making them ideal for representing data objects.
+For example, a hash might represent a customer and include fields like name

 , address